artscorestudio/APYDataGridBundle/Resources/doc/index.md

 APYDataGridBundle is a Symfony bundle for create grids for list your Entity (ORM), Document (ODM) and Vector (Array) sources.
 [APYDataGridBundle](https://github.com/APY/APYDataGridBundle) was initiated by **Stanislav Turza (Sorien)** and inspired by **Zfdatagrid and Magento Grid**.

-> IMPORTANT NOTICE : this is a fork repository of [APYDataGridBundle](https://github.com/APY/APYDataGridBundle).
-But the current version of [APYDataGridBundle](https://github.com/APY/APYDataGridBundle) is not compatible with Symfony 3+ framework.
-So, I fork this repository for make a APYDataGrid bundle compatible with Symfony3+.
-If you want to use it for Symfony2, please use the original repository [APYDataGridBundle](https://github.com/APY/APYDataGridBundle).

-> IMPORTANT NOTICE: This bundle is still under development.
-Any changes will be done without prior notice to consumers of this package.
-Of course this code will become stable at a certain point, but for now, use at your own risk.

 > You can see [CHANGELOG](CHANGELOG.md) and [UPGRADE 2.0](UPGRADE-2.0.md).

 ## Prerequisites